jia1217/ParallelProgammingLabs/docs/Labs/Lab8_State_Machines.md

 gpio_write.write(DATA_OFFSET,DATA)
 ```

-And then you need press the ```submit ``` button like below:
+And then you need to press the ```submit ``` button like below:

 <div align=center><img src="imgs/v2/6.jpg" alt="drawing" width="200"/></div>

-It's unlocked and the blue led is off because we input the right code number
+It's unlocked and the blue LED is off because we input the right code number

 ```python
 state=gpio_read.read(0x0)